shawnyeager/shawnyeager/README.md

 ![](brand-bar.svg)

-# Working toward a future built on Bitcoin
+I'm working toward a future built on Bitcoin.

 ## What I Do